 Innovations in Curriculum Competition

-Now in its eighth year, this event highlights outstanding innovation in the design or presentation of an accredited IE, ISE, IEOR, or similar engineering curriculum, or in a course that is part of an accredited curriculum.
+Now in its ninth year, this event highlights outstanding innovation in the design or presentation of an accredited IE, ISE, IEOR, or similar engineering curriculum, or in a course that is part of an accredited curriculum.
 It recognizes faculty members who demonstrate outstanding creativity in instructional approaches or curriculum organization, design, or content, and who provide evidence of the effectiveness of their innovation.

 The IIE Council of Industrial Engineering Academic Department Heads (CIEADH).

 Any person or team with course or program level responsibility in an IE, ISE, IEOR, or similar curriculum.
 Applicants may be full-time or part-time faculty and non-IIE members may apply.
 Applicants must agree to make a presentation describing the innovation at the ISERC portion of the IIE Annual Conference & Expo.

 - Applicants for the award must have demonstrated, through successful implementation, a significant innovation in industrial engineering education.
 The innovation must have been used in teaching or implemented in curriculum for at least two presentations of a course, or two years of a curriculum.

 - No more than one winner is selected per year.

 - The innovation may involve an undergraduate or graduate course, series of courses, or curriculum.
 Selection criteria include creativity, effectiveness, impact on meeting the changing needs of the industrial engineering profession, and potential for widespread adoption.

 In addition to the application form, the applicant should include a document of not more than seven (7) pages which addresses the criteria above and includes:

 - A description of the innovation, including the topic or problem, the intended audience, the objectives of the innovation, and the approach taken.